divonr/android-app/ADDING_NEW_PROVIDER_GUIDE.md

 2. ✅ Implement streaming parser in `ApiService.kt`
 3. ✅ Register provider in `DataRepository.kt`
 4. ✅ Add UI branding in `ApiKeysScreen.kt`
+5. ✅ **Add provider to title generation list in `ChatViewModel.kt`** ⚠️ (Critical - provider won't appear in title generation dropdown if skipped!)
-5. ✅ Add to settings in `UsernameScreen.kt`
+6. ✅ Add to settings UI in `UsernameScreen.kt`
-6. ✅ Add string resources in `strings.xml`
+7. ✅ Add string resources in `strings.xml`
-7. ✅ **Add provider display name to `ChatScreen.kt`** ⚠️ (Critical - provider will show as "OpenAI" if skipped!)
+8. ✅ **Add provider display name to `ChatScreen.kt`** ⚠️ (Critical - provider will show as "OpenAI" if skipped!)
-8. ✅ **Add provider display name to `Dialogs.kt`** ⚠️ (Critical - provider will show as "OpenAI" in selection menus if skipped!)
+9. ✅ **Add provider display name to `Dialogs.kt`** ⚠️ (Critical - provider will show as "OpenAI" in selection menus if skipped!)
-9. ✅ Test thoroughly
+10. ✅ Test thoroughly

 The app's architecture handles the rest (chat history, tool calling, UI rendering, etc.) automatically once you implement these components correctly.